eranroz/dnase/README.md

  * bin - fill with UCSC programs such as bedToBigBed, bigWigToBedGraph and wigToBigWig. (can be downloaded for example from http://hgdownload.cse.ucsc.edu/admin/exe/ )
  * results - create a directory for storing results

-Data directory as well as results directories may require large disk space, and you may find it convenient to store data or results directories outside a shortcuts.
+Data directory as well as results directories may require large disk space, and you may find it convenient to store data or results directories in another drive (ln -s ...).
 See also [Installation FAQ](#installFaq)

 ## Usage
 >~"Use the source, Luke" (Obi-Wan Kenobi)

 You are welcome to use the source and extend it.
 Some common tasks are provided as command line tools:
 * data_provider directory
-* * dataDownloader - Script for downloading and transforming data.
+ * dataDownloader - Script for downloading and transforming data.
-* * createMeanMarkers - Script for averaging different samples from same experiment/same cell type
+ * createMeanMarkers - Script for averaging different samples from same experiment/same cell type
 * dnase_classify - train and classify chromatin to regions of open and closed
 # <a name="installFaq"></a>Installation FAQ
 Here I keep some annoying problems I encountered and their solutions.
 You are welcome to suggest more :)